Niall Garbh O'Donnell: Character and legacy

 Of the commanders working for the Crown, Niall was one of the most zealous and aggressive in attacking Irish civilians during his raids.
 Historian John Lynch blamed Niall for allowing the execution of the elderly bishop of Derry, Redmond O'Gallagher.
 He possessed much personal bravery and military skill, but had poor judgement in political matters.
 He also displayed naivety in his dealings with the government.
 According to Clavin, Niall was "first and foremost a warrior" and not suited to the role of a landlord.
 Niall ultimately lived to regret joining the loyalist camp.

-Due to his betrayal of both Gaelic Ireland and the Crown, contemporary sources on both sides are somewhat biased again him.
+Due to Niall's betrayal of both Gaelic Ireland and the Crown, contemporary sources on both sides are somewhat biased again him.
 Docwra praised Niall's military value to the royal army, but nonetheless wrote that he was "proud, valiant, miserable, tyrannous, unnecessarily covetous, without any knowledge of God, or almost any civility".
 Walsh points out that Docwra was prejudiced against Irish Catholics and would have described any Irishman in this manner.
 Seventeenth-century Irish writer Philip O'Sullivan Beare called Niall "a man of great spirit and daring, skilled in military matters".
 He references that, despite working for the Protestant Crown, Niall "always retained the Catholic faith and kept aloof from heretical rites".
 Indeed, a condition of Niall's defection was a guarantee of liberty of conscience for himself and his followers.
 Niall is described by Lughaidh Ó Cléirigh, Hugh Roe's biographer, as "a violent man, hasty, austere, since he was spiteful, vindictive, with the venom of a serpent, with the impetuosity of a lion."
-However he adds that Niall "was a hero in valour, and brave".
+However, he adds that Niall "was a hero in valour, and brave".

 John O'Donovan wrote: "The character of Niall Garv has been generally painted in unfavourable colours, because of his hostility to Hugh Roe, and the part which he took against him in conjunction with the English.
 It is true that history does not present a more chivalrous and devoted Irishman than Hugh Roe proved himself to be during his short and eventful career... we should recollect that Niall had the prior title, and that doubtless he was nurtured in feelings of hostility to what his own immediate family must have considered an unjust usurpation."

 Irish nationalist historians represent Niall as having betrayed Gaelic Ireland (ironically, it was his insistence on maintaining the Gaelic structure of lordship which led to his incarceration).
 He has been compared to Dermot MacMurrough, the medieval King of Leinster who incited the Anglo-Norman invasion of Ireland.
 The Franciscan Donagh Mooney, who knew Hugh Roe personally, had a particularly negative view of Niall.
 English civil servants nevertheless recognised Niall's importance to the English victory in the Nine Years' War.